saraikium/brain-dump/content/Nodejs/Asynchronous Task Queue.md

 type Task<T> = () => Promise<T>;

 export class AsyncTaskQueue {
-  // taskQueue is used for storing tasks / taskWrappers private taskQueue: Task<any>[] = [];
+  private taskQueue: Task<any>[] = [];
-  // consumerQueue is used for storing the resolve parameter of the Promise constructor.
-  // You'll soon see why
   private consumerQueue: ResolveFunc<Task<any>>[] = [];

   constructor(concurrency: number) {